Open Air Musical Evenings

 In the heart of the Plains of Abraham, a stone’s throw from Musée national des beaux-arts du Québec, rediscover the magnificent stage of the Edwin-Bélanger Bandstand.

-A standout program of free shows will be presented during the summer 2019.
+A standout program of twenty-five free shows will be presented this summer, from Thursday to Sunday.
 It’s a one-of-a-kind setting in the heart of nature where you will discover and enjoy well-known artists and tomorrow’s headliners.
 Whether you come out for blues, folk, pop, or world music, these concerts will sure inject a little extra sunshine into your summer.

 Watch videos, read news or share your favorite shows with others on the Facebook page of the Edwin-Bélanger Bandstand.

 The weekly schedule will also be available by phone with the infoline: 418-648-4050.